deepskystacker/DSS/Installers/README.txt

 6. Reduce limit for star detection to 0.00050 (was 0.000750).
 This means that more very faint stars can be found in images with very short exposures.

-7. If the ROW_ORDER in a FITS file is BOTTOM-UP, invert the image as it is being read, and if a CFAPATTERN is supplied, adjust it so the image will de-bayer correctly by swapping the two halves of any four byte CFAPATTERN.
+7. If the ROW_ORDER keyword in a FITS file header specifies BOTTOM-UP, invert the image as it is being read.

-    For example: RGGB will be converted to GBRG.
+8. Implement an experimental Vibrance tab for the processing pane.
+It selectively boosts the intensity of muted, less saturated colours in the image.
+You would typically use this after Applying an MTF stretch, as that tends to desaturate colours in the image.

 Changes for DeepSkyStacker 6.2.1
 ================================